crowdagger/books/README.md

 ## Status and what's next

 The PDF and EPUB files are existing, so it somewhat works.
 They could be better, though.
 Inner links don't work.
-Also I didn't manage to get the syntax highlighting on LaTeX but this is something I plan to work on.
+The toc is quite messy.
+There are probably a ton of quirks.

 I'd also like to try to see how this works on other books.
 Later.
 Maybe.